 - Right-click a device collection that you want to export and select Show Members.

 The Show members option displays all the devices that are part of the device collection.
 Right-click anywhere on the screen and select Export to CSV file > Export all items.
+Column names and the data are copied to a CSV file.
+You can add or remove columns and then copy the device collection details to an Excel file.

 Note: When you select Export to CSV file, there is another option called Export Selected items.
 This option exports the selected devices from the collection.
 You have to select the devices first and then use this option.

-Now you can open the file with Excel app on your computer and view all the devices and associated details that were exported from the SCCM device collection.
+Now you can open the file with the Excel app on your computer and view all the devices and associated details that were exported from the SCCM device collection.

 Interesting Read: Find SCCM Package Size from DP Console and SQL Query